sheisc/COMP9024/Tutorials/Week3/README.md

     4. How to print the string representations of an integer x (based on a stack)

-    5. Low-level pointer arithmetic in accessing fields in a struct (see COMP9024/LargeAssignment/tests/Stack.scc)
+    5. Low-level pointer arithmetic in accessing struct fields (see COMP9024/LargeAssignment/tests/Stack.scc)

                                              COMP9024 24T2